avalon60/OraTAPI/README.md

 Run OraTAPI from the command line with the desired options.

 ### Examples
-In the following examples we are assuming that we are running with a MacOS/Linux type environment.
+In the following examples, we are assuming that we are running with a macOS/Linux type environment.
 For Windows PowerShell, you need to assume the commands have a `.ps1` extension, instead of `.sh`.

 The examples also assume that you have navigated to the root install directory of OraTAPI.